Campus Safety Training

 Free Campus Safety Seminar

-On Saturday July 30th, between 11:15 AM and 01:15 PM, SEPS Women’s Self Defense Boston, will be conducting its free annual, “Back to College”, self-defense and personal safety seminar.
+Before the end of Summer, SEPS Women’s Self Defense Boston, will be conducting its free annual, “Back to College”, self-defense and personal safety seminar.
 This seminar looks directly at campus safety and the types of threats and dangers that young women, attending college and university safe, whether it’s from sexual predators (women in the US are more likely to be sexually assaulted or raped if they attend university than if they don’t – a potentially high cost to pay for an education) operating in social settings, such as parties, study groups etc. or fellow students with a criminal bent, who won’t think twice about stealing or burglarizing those around them.

 This is not a seminar where attendees are taught a list of do’s and don’ts or a set of rules, that criminals and predatory individuals know how to circumvent and use against us, but rather an education into the way that such individuals think and operate, and the methods that they use etc. Attendees, will learn how to predict, prevent and identify violent situations before they occur, and what to do when such situations are unavoidable.
 The physical component of the seminar, will teach simple, effective and proven techniques that will increase any person’s survival chances.